UnterrainerInformatik/GameDevelopmentLinks/README.md

 * [**Post processing effects**](http://www.float4x4.net/index.php/2011/02/xna-after-effects-part-1/) - You want a bloom-filter?
 This tutorial explains the usage and limitations of such an effect.
 * [**Dynamic 2D shadows**](http://www.catalinzima.com/samples/12-months-12-samples-2008/dynamic-2d-shadows/) - You want a flashlight in your 2D game?
 This is one of the most popular tutorial-sites out there.
 I cannot thank Catalin enough for his efforts making this site.
 * [**2D Crepuscular God Rays**](http://xnauk-randomchaosblogarchive.blogspot.fr/2012/10/2d-crepuscular-god-rays.html) - This article covers the topic of doing god-rays in a 2D environment.
+* [**2D Metaballs in XNA**](http://nullcandy.com/2d-metaballs-in-xna/) - Nice article that explains how to get an evenly distributed surface from particles, like the effects in World of Goo.
 * [**Depth-Sorting sprites**](https://blogs.msdn.microsoft.com/shawnhar/2009/02/18/depth-sorting-alpha-blended-objects/) - Shawn Hargreaves himself on how to order your sprites before drawing.
 * [**The half-pixel offset**](http://drilian.com/2008/11/25/understanding-half-pixel-and-half-texel-offsets/) - In XNA or MonoGame driven games you will see a Vector(.5f, .5f) added on a projection matrix sometimes.
 Here is why.
 * [**And another one on the half-pixel**](https://msdn.microsoft.com/en-us/library/windows/desktop/bb219690(v=vs.85).aspx) - This is Microsofts explanation for it.